 Let’s start at the beginning: The Pop Luck Club is the pop-up Jozi version of the famous Pot Luck Club in Woodstock (Cape Town) by the uber-chef Luke Dale-Roberts.
 When I first read about The Pot Luck Club pop-up in Jozi, I was overjoyed.

-This pop-up experience was cleverly launched together with The Marabi Club & opened for business early in July 2017.
-The restaurant will unfortunately only be open until the end of September.
+This gastronomic experience was cleverly launched together with The Marabi Club & opened for business early in July 2017.

 The Decor & Ambience